kevinyswong/kevinyswong.github.io/index.md

   point stands: merit, greater ability, and industry should be encouraged and rewarded properly.

-  We start by evaluating the circumstance which dilutes individual performance and accountability.
+  We start by evaluating the opposing circumstance, which diminishes merit and dilutes individual performance and accountability.
 Bibb Latané, Kipling Williams, and Stephen Harkins reported in a 1979
   <a href="https://doi.org/10.1037/0022-3514.37.6.822">paper</a>
   that in group tasks in which individual efforts are unidentifiable, individual performance decreases in a group, as a result of social loafing.
 The more